-Following a spike in outpatient respiratory consultations in early March 2020, general practitioner visits have generally remained below projected levels across South African provinces and age groups, reflecting the impact of the lockdown and potential increased usage of telemedicine.
-In the past few weeks, COVID-19 consultations have increased in all age groups.
-In recent weeks, COVID-19 consultations have also increased in all provinces.
+Following a spike in outpatient respiratory consultations in early March 2020, general practitioner visits have generally remained below projected levels across South African provinces and age groups until mid-May 2021, reflecting the impact of the lockdown and potential increased usage of telemedicine.
+General practitioner visits peaked in late June/early July 2021 in all provinces and age groups.
+In recent weeks, respiratory and COVID-19 consultations have decreased in all age groups and in all provinces excluding Northern Cape where levels have increased.